Equity Essentials Solution Set

 These factors intersect to make a private equity pacing model crucial for investors.
 The illiquid, closed-end nature of these investments mean that investors are afforded little go-with-the-flow ability if they hope to plan accordingly for their cash needs while minimizing risk and meeting allocation and return requirements for their private market portfolios.
 Instead, they must rigorously plan for hitting each target at the right time via a pacing model.

-A pacing model plans for future cashflows to and from investors’ alternative investment stakes, as well as models the evolution of the values on these investments overtime.
+A private equity pacing model – or cash flow model – plans for future cashflows to and from investors’ alternative investment stakes, as well as models the evolution of the values on these investments overtime.
 Often, when charted out, this takes form in a “J curve”, where the value of their stake in a private investment fund dips in the first few years as capital is being called and as the investment manager is initiating deals before they begin to see returns on the back-end of the fund’s lifetime.

 Many in the industry lean on the Takahashi Alexander pacing model, originally laid out in a 2001 paper by Dean Takahashi and Seth Alexander titled “Illiquid Alternative Asset Fund Modeling”.
 The methodology models the cash flows of private capital funds based on the age of the fund and the capital still to be called, as well as “the rate of capital contribution, a factor describing changes in the rate of distribution over time, annual growth rate, and yield,” as put by a Financial Risk Group paper.

-Ultimately, pacing models are hugely important to LP operations because adjusting allocations as needed is not straightforward or easy to do for investors.
+Ultimately, pacing models are hugely important to investor operations because adjusting allocations as needed is not straightforward or easy to do.
 If they overshoot their allocation goals, selling off a piece of their investment isn’t a simple task, and taking it to the secondary market likely results in selling at a discount.
 Meanwhile, scaling up to quickly achieve a higher allocation isn’t realistic either, as investing in private capital managers is a steady and intentional process involving long vetting timelines.
-The struggles associated with these options demonstrate why a pacing model is so important for institutional investors engaged in the private markets.
+The struggles associated with these options demonstrate why a cash flow model is so important for institutional investors engaged in the private markets.